-Professor King’s course, Collectors and Collecting, has now reached hundreds of UCSB students with the message that the activity of collecting can be meaningful, therapeutic, and beautiful, even if the objects happen to be as trivial as bottle caps or hotel door cards or the little squares that say “Place Stamp Here.”
-He also pays attention to the coin and comic book collectors out there, the hunters of first editions and rare jazz albums, and those who pursue (like Andy Warhol) cookie jars.
+Professor King’s course, "Collectors and Collecting," has reached hundreds of UCSB students with the message that collecting can be meaningful, therapeutic, and beautiful, even if the collected objects are as trivial as the little squares that say “Place Stamp Here.”
+He also pays attention to the hunters of first editions and rare jazz albums, and to those who gather (like Andy Warhol) cookie jars.

 You will find collections in nearly every American household: some are virtual (e.g. Pinterest), some conceptual (e.g. palindromes); some stashed in the basement, some proudly displayed.
 People tend to collect, and collecting works with a kind of value different from that seen in the marketplace.

 What King has done is confront the social and psychological impulses to collect, and also the eye-opening possibilities of the sort of things that one might assemble.
 This exhibit surveys the range of his efforts to think through the world by holding on to its least-prized fragments.
 In some cases, his collecting is mere accumulation.
 In others, he creates a special place—a frame—for how the world’s stuff can be appreciated.
 And in some cases, he transforms his collected material into a form of collage.

 Exhibition curated by Rhiannon Gonzales, a student in UCSB’s Museum Studies program, and William Davies King.

 For more information about King's collections, please visit https://williamdaviesking.com/.